mkfelser/dbus-fronius/README.md

   * Data acquisition layer:
     - `FroniusSolarAPI` implements the http+json protocol used to extract data from the inverters.
     - `ModbusTcpClient` used to communicate with SunSpec PV inverters.
-    - `InverterGateway` is reponsible for device detection.
+    - `InverterGateway` is responsible for device detection.
 This actual detection is delegated to one of the `AbstractDetector` classes.
 There is one for the Solar API (`SolarApiDetector`), and one for SunSpec (`SunspecDetector`).
 PV inverters are found by sending Solar API/ Modbus requests out to all IP addresses in the network (the maximum number of IP addresses is limited).
 IP addresses where a PV inverter has already been detected take priority.
 This is a tedious procedure which causes a lot of network travel.
-However, it is necessary for auto detection, because the inverters do not support any protocol for efficient detection (like upnp).
+However, it is necessary for auto detection, because the inverters do not support any protocol for efficient detection (like UPnP).
     - `InverterMediator` Each mediator represents a PV inverter found while the service is running.
-      If a inverter is detected by a `InverterGateway`, the mediator will know whether the detected inverter is the one he represents.
-It is reponsible for creating and removing `Inverter` objects which publishes the inverter data on the D-Bus, and for starting/stopping communication with the inverters.
+      If an inverter is detected by a `InverterGateway`, the mediator will know whether the detected inverter is the one he represents.
+It is responsible for creating and removing `Inverter` objects which publishes the inverter data on the D-Bus, and for starting/stopping communication with the inverters.
     - `DBusFronius` Ties everything together.
-It creates 2 inverter `InverteGateway` objects for device detection.
+It creates 2 inverter `InverterGateway` objects for device detection.
 If a device is found, it will create an `InverterMediator` if there is no mediator yet which represents the inverter. `DBusFronius` will also publish the `com.victronenergy.fronius` service.